St. Lawrence species

 The spotted wolffish is a large, elongated fish.
 Its head is large and scaleless.
 Large, pointed teeth protrude from the front of the jaw.
 Its back has a long, single fin that starts behind its head and disappears just before its small tail.

 One of its distinguishing features is the presence of dark spots of varying size and shape on the top of its body.
-Below these spots, the spotted wolffish’s color can vary from yellowish brown to chocolate brown.
+Below these spots, the spotted wolffish’s colour can vary from yellowish brown to chocolate brown.

-On the seabed, 25 to 600 m deep.
+On the seabed, at 25 to 600 m depth.

 Urchins